MDC CARE –Comprehensive Access to Resources in Education | COVID-19 Vaccine Information

 MDC is coordinating closely with local, state, federal partners, and private partners to expand and provide vaccination sites to our community.
 According to state guidelines, persons 40 years of age and older and healthcare personnel with direct patient contact who live in Florida are currently eligible for the COVID-19 vaccine.
 Additionally, hospital providers may vaccinate persons whom they deem to be extremely vulnerable to COVID-19.
 Effective April 5th, all Floridians will be able to receive the vaccine.

-Miami-Dade County and the State of Florida has launched a pre-registration system for all Floridians to sign up to receive the COVID-19 vaccine as supplies become available.
+Miami-Dade County and the State of Florida have launched a pre-registration system for all Floridians to sign up to receive the COVID-19 vaccine as supplies become available.

 For Miami-Dade County run sites, Pre-register online here or by calling 305-614-2014.